noahehall/multicloud/distributedSystems.md

   - 3 nines: 99.9%; 1.44 minutes
   - 4 nines; 8.64 seconds
   - 5 nines: 864 milliseconds
+- fault-tolerant data stores
+- linearizable
+- compare-and-swap operation: atomically updates the value of a key if and only if the process attempting to update the value correctly identifies the current value

 ## hallmarks of distributed systems